hastexo/hastexo-xblock/README.md

 a student comes back to the lab environment to finish the exercise, their stack is resumed automatically.
 They are connected to the same training environment they were working with before, in the *same state* they left it in.
+(The process of suspension works just like in a home computer.)

+## Usage in devstack

+It is possible to use this XBlock in devstack.
+To do so, however, requires tweaking a few settings.

+First, due to the fact that in a devstack all Celery calls are synchronous, scheduled tasks are executed immediately.
+This means that with default settings, tasks will be immediately suspended.
+To fix this, suspension must be disabled.
+In addition, since Ajax calls from the browser are also synchronous in devstack (i.e., the connection remains open until the task is complete), the Javascript timeouts don't make sense.

+Finally, devstacks don't install nginx.
+Therefore, GateOne is only reachable directly at its configured port.
+This means that `terminal_url` in the XBlock settings must be set to that port (by default, 28010), and the `url_prefix` in the GateOne configuration must be reset to "".

+These are the recommended devstack settings for `/edx/app/edxapp/lms.env.json` (OpenStack settings have been omitted):

+    ```
+    "XBLOCK_SETTINGS": {
+        "hastexo": {
+            "terminal_url": ":28010"
+            "ssh_dir": "/edx/var/edxapp/terminal_users/ANONYMOUS/.ssh",
+            "ssh_upload": false,
+            "ssh_bucket": "identities",
+            "launch_timeout": 0,
+            "suspend_timeout": 0,
+            "task_timeouts": {
+                "sleep": 5,
+                "retries": 60
+            },
+            "js_timeouts": {
+                "status": 0,
+                "keepalive": 0,
+                "idle": 0,
+                "check": 0
+            },
+        }
+    }
+    ```

+And this must be set in `/etc/gateone/conf.d/10server.conf`:

+    ```
+    "url_prefix": "",
+    ```

 ## Running tests